marktsuchida/pybhspc/docs/development.md

 pip install nox    # Also included in 'pip install .[dev]'. nox                # Build and run the tests.
 ```

+By default this attempts to test with all supported Python versions (if
+available).

 ### Building the documentation